 This is how we equip ourselves to approach a breakdown in communication productively.

-Resources are for everyone to access and use to take responsibility for our own behaviour and also to support others with theirs.
+Resources are for everyone to access and use to take responsibility for our own behavior and also to support others with theirs.

 - Community working circle